Skip to content

 3.2 Certificates

-You will have to bring your Europass mobility document with you.
-You either get it from your coordinator at home or you have to register yourself.
-Don't forget to have it filled in and signed by the coordinator of the hosting organisation and the supervisor in your company.
+Ensure you have your Europass mobility document with you, obtained either from your coordinator at home or by self-registration.
+Remember to complete and have it signed by the coordinator of the hosting organization and your company supervisor.

 More information on Europass: http://europass.cedefop.europa.eu/europass/home/hornav/Downloads/Mobility/MobExamples.csp